With Ichiro headed back to Seattle, let's relive 8 of his best moments with the Mariners

 Homer in Seattle

-While Ichiro was with the Marlins in 2017, the team traveled to Seattle.
+Last year, when Ichiro was with the Marlins, the team traveled to Seattle.
 Needless to say, he was welcomed with open arms.
 There was a dual-bobblehead giveaway in his honor, which showed off his time with the Mariners and the Marlins:

 And, in typical Ichiro form, he hit a home run in the top of the ninth inning:

 It didn't matter which team he played on, he always received a warm welcome and a standing ovation from Mariners fans when he was back in town.
-Thanks for everything, Ichiro.
+Welcome back to Seattle, Ichiro -- we know the fans are excited to have you back.